Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Experimental Evaluation

-For self-supervised traversability labeling, we use the Robot-Centric Elevation Mapping library~\cite{fankhauser2018probabilistic} and the Traversability Estimation package~\cite{wermelinger2016navigation}.
-Data set loaders for KITTI and TartanAir are provided, along with the code for projecting traversability labels onto images.
+For self-supervised traversability labeling, we use the robot-centric elevation mapping library~\cite{fankhauser2018probabilistic} and the traversability estimation package~\cite{wermelinger2016navigation}.
+Dataset loaders for KITTI and TartanAir are provided, along with the code for projecting traversability scores onto the image plane.
 Elevation maps are built at a resolution of 0.1 $\m$.
 The $s_\texttt{crit}$, $r_\texttt{crit}$ and $h_\texttt{crit}$ in~\eqref{eq:traversability} are set to 1.0, 0.05 and 0.12, respectively.
-The threshold for $t_\texttt{score}$ is 0.5.
-The whole labeling pipeline is implemented in ROS, and available at \\ \href{https://github.com/ganlumomo/traversability_projection_ws/}{https://github.com/ganlumomo/traversability\_projection\_ws}.
+The weights are set to $1/3$, and the threshold for $t_\texttt{score}$ is 0.5.
+The whole labeling pipeline is implemented in ROS, and available at~\href{https://github.com/ganlumomo/traversability_labeling_ws/}{https://github.com/ganlumomo/traversability\_labeling\_ws}.